 - Dr. Kathleen Kuehnast, Director of Gender Policy and Strategy, U.S. Institute of Peace

 - Danielle Robertson, Program Officer, U.S. Institute of Peace

 - Dean Peacock, Co-founder and Executive Director, Sonke Gender Justice

 - Dr. Gary Barker, President and CEO, Promundo

-- Dr. Virginia "Ginny" Bouvier, Senior Advisor, U.S. Institute of Peace
+- Dr. Virginia "Ginny" Bouvier, former Senior Advisor, U.S. Institute of Peace

 - Jacqueline O'Neill, Director, Inclusive Security